rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 A fundamental goal of RNS is to simplify blockchain user experience!
 Instead of typing addresses, why not let your users to type domains?
 This is so much simpler!

 The following code snippet is a method that receives a domain and returns an address.
-You can use it in your (client-side) dApp inputs, allowing users to type just domains.
+You can use it in your (client-side) dApp inputs, allowing users to enter just domains.

 ```javascript
 const getAddressFromDomain = async (domain) => {